 Option #1: Allow their comments to validate your fears.
 To create a nasty mix of positive and negative that develop a schizophrenic self-esteem and tosses your ability to navigate who you are, what you stand for, and where you're going out the window.

 Option #2: Realize that opposition is the sign of influence.
-And while you thought there were mountain lions prowling in your backyard, in reality, they are squirrels and raccoons.
-The internet can make 3 critics seem like 3,000.
-But the truth is, it was 3 hurt people with too much time on their hands.
+And while you thought mountain lions were prowling in your backyard, in reality, they are squirrels and raccoons.
+The internet can make three critics seem like 3,000.
+But the truth is, it was three hurt people with too much time on their hands.

-At the end of the day, next time someone sends you some hate, don’t internalize it.
-Instead, send them gift card thanking them for signaling that you are accomplishing your mission.
-That your voice is not in the middle, but out in front.
+At the end of the day, next time someone sends you some hate, don't internalize it.
+Instead, send them gift card thanking them for signaling that you are accomplishing your mission and that your voice is not in the middle, but out in front.

 3. Aim for respect, not recognition.

 For Writers: The devil is always in a hurry, and rushed writing is almost never a good idea.
 As I mentioned above, our words come with immense responsibility.
 For into today's world, when there are published, they are permanent.